Eating my way through Atlanta

 Eating has become one of my favorite free time activities.
 Why?
 Besides the fact that food is delicious?
-Well, people suck, so why bother wasting your time at Olive Garden drowning in a sea of bad conversation and bottomless pasta fagioli, when you can gorge yourself sick away from the judgmental and comatose eyes of others.
+Well, people suck, no point in spending too much time talking.
+More time eating is time better spent.
 Feeling as I do, it’s no surprise that during some recent time off my husband and I went to a city full of good eats; Atlanta.
 Since my return, many have asked “What did you do on vacation?” and my answer is, “I ate.”
 Yes, we drove all around the city looking for neighborhoods to move into next year, and yes we went to the Aquarium (despite my protesting), but mainly we ate.
 So here are a few highlights of the places we went, so when you visit the ATL, you too can enter what I call: beast-feast mode.

 A few Saturdays back, I found a series on Netflix named something like “Good Eats”.
 The calming voice of John Goodman took me through on a tour of many cities, one of them being Atlanta, and told me where to eat.
 I quickly grabbed my phone and jotted down some of the spots that looked good enough to wear stretchy pants too, and Highland Bakery was one of them.
 Particularly a French Toast dish.
 They use challah bread, slather rich and creamy peanut butter between two thick pieces.
 Caramelized chunks of banana are topped upon the mountain of carbs along with maple syrup.
 A woman at a neighboring table asked me what I was about to eat when she saw the plate arrive.
 I told her, and then stated that I would probably be barfing momentarily.
 With that, she stopped talking to me.
 I couldn’t finish this half of it, but I did my best.
 It’s worth the experience, and I would recommend to anyone not worried about going into sugar shock, or as Andy from Parks and Rec calls it: Sugar SLAM!